gigapay/Documentation/source/includes/_employees.md

 > The above command returns an empty response.

-This endpoint resends notification with a invitation code.
+This endpoint resends a notification with an invitation code.
 After resending, you need to wait at least 24 hours before resending again.

 ### HTTP Request